 sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.metadata.mds.plist

-Enter your admin password when prompted and wait 30 seconds.
-Then restart Spotlight with:
+Enter your admin password when prompted, then wait 30 seconds.
+Restart Spotlight with:

 sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.metadata.mds.plist